patstockwell/idea_factory/README.md

 - target office workers, companies who employee office workers, students, artists.

 ### 8bit Alphabet book
 - a childrens book with a 8bit pixel image for each letter.
 'Barry the bird' - followed by an 8bit pixelart parrot

+### local chicken eggs
+- An online place to search for producers in your area.
+Swap vegetables, eggs, offer surplus food to your neighbours.